-On December 9, Scot McNamara, former financial secretary for International Association of Heat and Frost Insulators Local 34, pleaded guilty in U.S. District Court for the District of Minnesota to one count of embezzlement of $8,871 in funds from the St. Paul-based union.
-He had been indicted in July on four counts of embezzling $7,761.
-The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On February 15, Devon Madray, former president of Security, Police and Fire Professionals of America (SPFPA) Local 119, was sentenced in U.S. District Court for the Eastern District of Michigan to five years of probation, and ordered to pay $20,097 in restitution and a $100 special assessment, for embezzling funds from the Roseville, Mich. union.
+He had pleaded guilty last October after being indicted in July.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On December 7, Pascale McAtee, former president of International Association of Sheet Metal, Air, Rail and Transportation Workers (SMART) Local 161, was indicted in U.S. District Court for the Western District of Washington on one count of embezzling more than $80,000 in funds from the Everett (Snohomish County), Wash. union.
-McAtee also was indicted on three counts of making false statements in local financial records.
-The charges follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On February 14, Clementine Ray, former president of American Federation of Government Employees Local 2109, was indicted in U.S. District Court for the Western District of Texas on one count of wire fraud in an unspecified sum from the Temple-based union.
+The charge follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡